By Caroline Becker, LISAC, LAC

-Because concerned others around the love addicted person see things differently than s/he sees them, they may offer opinions and advice about ending a dysfunctional, highly stressful relationship.
-It seems simple to a friend, co-worker or relative who cares about the love addict and wants their difficult feelings (anger, fear, grief, shame) and obsession (repetitive thinking, talking and actions involving the object of their addiction) to go away.
+Because concerned others around the love-addicted person see things differently than she sees them, they may offer opinions and advice about ending a dysfunctional, highly stressful relationship.
+It seems simple to a friend, co-worker, or relative who cares about the love addict and wants their difficult feelings (anger, fear, grief, shame) and obsession (repetitive thinking, talking, and actions involving the object of their addiction) to go away.

 At the height of withdrawal, the love addict will have difficulty working, taking care of family responsibilities, maintaining a social life or hobbies, or connecting with others.
 Isolation, depression, anxiety seep into his/her existence and, just as with chemical addiction, denial is the primary obstacle to finding help.
-People believe they should be able to fix their problem alone.
+People believe they should be able to fix their problems alone.

 Myth: Love Addiction happens to people who are too sensitive or who read too many romance novels.

-Reality: Love Addiction is a feature of something much deeper than “having one’s head in the clouds,” or getting caught up in romance.
+Reality: Love Addiction is a feature of something much deeper than “having one’s head in the clouds” or getting caught up in romance.
 The love addict’s behavior comes from an unconscious place of pain due to trauma from abuse (emotional, physical, or sexual) and/or neglect that occurred early in life.
 By focusing on someone else, the pain of trauma and/or neglect is avoided, remaining unconscious.

 Myth: Love addiction is something a person should snap out of or grow out of.